CaioCeretta/fullstack-club/curso-next/stockly/comments.md

    beneficial to use Promise.allSettled instead.
 This method ensures that even if one or more promises fail (e.g., to a database query error), the other promises will still resolve, and we can handle the failures individually without interrupting the rest of the execution

+## Most Sold Products

+The instructor, to obtain the most sold products, used the following query:

+SELECT "Product"."name",
+SUM("SaleProduct"."quantity") AS "totalSold",
+"Product"."price"
+FROM "SaleProduct"
+JOIN "Product" ON "SaleProduct"."productId" = "Product"."id"
+GROUP BY "Product"."name", "Product"."price"
+ORDER BY "totalSold" DESC
+LIMIT 10;

+This command, unites the tables SaleProduct and Product, sums the sale quantity by product, and returns the name, price, and quantity, as well as the price and quantity sold of each product.
+The query uses a JOIN to combine the two tables and group by for grouping the results by product name It also sorts products by total quantity sold in descending order and limits them to find the first 10.
+And whenever we use a group by, every column that's not used in the aggregation function, (such as SUM, COUNT, etc) they must be on the group by, this ensures that these columns have unique values.

+However, prisma doesn't have full support for complex SQL operations, such as JOIN and group by, in a single query, as well with more advanced aggregations and calculus, because of its query abstraction limitations.
+Prisma focus in providing a simpler and more flexible API to interact with the db, but that implies that it doesn't cover every SQL use case

+Therefore, for this query, we'll end up using a rawQuery because of prisma limitations, which are:

+1. Aggregations and JOIN: Prisma supports groupBy and aggregations, but does not have a built-in mechanism to do JOIN and grouping in a single query like traditional SQL

+2. Relationships: While Prisma makes it easy to work with relationships, more complex operations (like JOIN with Group By and Order By) require multiple queries or the use of raw queries

+3. Performance: In some cases, using multiple queries (such as groupBy and then findMany) may be easy to understand and maintain, but it may affect the performance if the number rows is too big.

+## Most sold products

+For the revenue table and the most sold product table, we defined a grid wit the following classes, here is an explanation

+min-h-0: this class is useful to avoid it from unexpected growth in case it's inside a flex container of other context with limited height

+minmax(0, 2.5fr): the first column will have a minimum size of 0 (it doesn't force a minimum size, it means that it can shrink until the value is 0, if the space available is small, it won't occupy the width.), the flexible size is 2.5fr, that is, it receives 2.5 times the fraction of the available space.

+minmax(0, 1fr): Same thing, but it has a minimum size of 1 fraction of the available width

+In practice this means that the first column will be 2.5 times bigger than the second one, so if a container has 1000px of width, the first column will have approximately 714px and the second one 286px